uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 1. Copy the data from "Group_Overview" in the Frequency spreadsheet.
 2. Delete the Size_GB_Inflated column.
 3. Remove the underscores in the column names.
 4. Give the first row (column names) a blue background.
 5. Put outlines around all cells.
 6. Add a blank row before the total row.
-7. Resize columns to fit.
+7. Resize columns to a width of 0.9" and then adjust if needed to fit.
+8. Reformat the numbers to use commas.

 Make the pie charts.
 For all three, use data from "Group_Overview" in the Frequency spreadsheet.